-The remuneration policy, setting the terms and conditions for the Managing Director and other senior executives (executives), was developed and approved by the Board.
+developed and approved by the Board.
 Executive packages are reviewed annually by reference to the Group's performance, executive performance and comparable information from industry sectors and other listed companies in similar industries and of comparable size.
 The performance of executives is measured regularly against agreed key performance indicators (KPIs) and is based predominantly on the forecast growth of the Group's profits and shareholders' value.
 All bonuses and incentives are linked to predetermined operational and financial KPIs.
 Executives are also entitled to participate in an Executive Variable Incentive Plan (EVIP).
 The executives receive a superannuation guarantee contribution required by the law, and do not receive any other retirement benefits.
 Some individuals, however, may choose to sacrifice part of their salary to increase payments towards superannuation.

-The various elements of the executive remuneration structure serve various purposes as listed below:

-Element Purpose Performance metrics Potential value - Fixed remuneration To attract and retain high performing talent by providing a market competitive salary Nil Market rate which is reviewed annually to ensure it remains competitive.
-Not guaranteed to increase in executives' contracts EVIP - cash component Reward for current year performance when value has been created for shareholders by achieving or outperforming profitability targets Group earnings before interest and tax (EBIT) targets together with pre-determined key performance indicators within the executive's area of responsibility 20% of total fixed remuneration for the Chief Financial Officer 35% of total fixed remuneration for the Managing Director and Chief Executive Officer.
-EVIP - equity component Alignment to long term shareholder return by achieving or outperforming current year profitability targets and ensuring long term share price Share price as at vesting date to remain above the share price on grant date.
-30% of total fixed remuneration (at face value) for the Chief Financial Officer preservation.
-Group earnings before interest and tax (EBIT) targets together with pre-determined key performance indicators within the executive's area of specialisation 40% of total fixed remuneration (at face value) for the Managing Director and Chief Executive Officer.
+Executives • however, may choose to sacrifice part of ments towards superannuation. n policy, setting the terms and conditions or and other senior executives (executives The various elements of the various purposes as listed k e executive remuneration structure serve pelow: Element Purpose Performa nce metrics Potential value Fixed remuneration To attract and retain high performing talent by providing a market competitive salary.
+Nil Market rate which is reviewed annually to ensure it remains competitive.
+Not guaranteed to increase in executives' contracts.
+EVIP - cash component Reward for current year performance when value has been created for shareholders by achieving or outperforming profitability targets. tax (EBIT) pre-deter rnings before interest and targets together with rmined key performance swithin the executive's area sibility.
+20% of total fixed remuneration for the Chief Financial Officer.35% of total fixed remuneration for the Managing Director and Chief Executive Officer.
+EVIP - equity component Alignment to long term shareholder return by achieving or outperforming current year profitability targets and ensuring long term share price preservation. remain ab grant dat Group ea tax (EBIT) pre-deter rnings before interest and targets together with rmined key performance s within the executive's area 30% of total fixed remuneration (at face value) for the Chief Financial Officer.
+40% of total fixed remuneration (at face value) for the Managing Director and Chief Executive Officer.